 By the 1881 census, the Murray family no longer lived at Redhouse.
 It is thought that George (senior) lost tenure of the farm between 1871 and 1881.
 In 1881 George (junior), his wife, and children lived at Glendaveny Cottage, in the parish of Peterhead.
 Did they farm at Glendaveny?

 George (senior) died in Aberdeen city on June 28, 1886.
 Eventually, George (junior) could see no future for his family in Scotland and decided to immigrate to Canada in 1889.
 George went ahead of his family, leaving them in Glendaveny until he got established in Canada.
 The ship he most likely took was the Vancouver, of the Dominion Line.
 This ship departed Liverpool on August 22, 1889, and arrived in Quebec city on August 31, 1889, then on to Montreal the same day.
-In Canada, George got work on the railway and was able to send for his family in 1890.
+In Saskatchewan Canada, George got work on the railway and was able to send for his family in 1890.

-George's family took the ship Pomeranian of the Allen Line Steamship Company.
+George's family followed and took the ship Pomeranian of the Allen Line Steamship Company.
 It departed from Glasgow, Scotland on August 9, 1890.
 On board were Elizabeth (listed as Housewife), and children John, George, Agnes, Jessie, Robertson, and Alex.
 Daughter Elizabeth stayed behind in Scotland to care for her ailing grandmother, Barbara (nee Robertson) Murray.
 The ship arrived at Quebec City, Canada on August 20, 1890, where they disembarked.
 (The ship went on to Montreal the same day.)

 They traveled by train to Winnipeg, where John stayed to work, then on to Saltcoats (then in Assiniboia, now in Saskatchewan), arriving there around August 29th, 1890.
 They appear on the May 23, 1891 census with children Agnus, Jessie, and Robin (Robertson), but not Alex, who had died September 7, 1890.
 George (father) is shown as a Farmer.
-Son, George, is enumerated with the Kumph family, who owned the hotel is Saltcoats.
+Son, George, is enumerated with the Kumph family, who owned the hotel in Saltcoats.
 That June (1891) they moved to the homestead near Saltcoats.